Semi-Popular Matchings and Copeland Winners: Computing an Almost Semi-Popular Matching

-{\bf Our algorithm.} We will now show an FPRAS for computing a weak Copeland winner.
-In order to construct a matching $M$ with $\cs(M) \ge \mu/2\cdot(1 -\varepsilon)$ with high probability, as mentioned earlier, we will use the classical result from~\cite{JS89} that shows an algorithm with running time $\poly(n, \log(1/{\varepsilon}))$ to sample matchings from a distribution $\varepsilon$-close to the uniform distribution in total variation distance~(see \cite[Corollary~4.3]{JS89}).
+{\bf Our algorithm.} We will now show an FPRAS for computing a semi-popular matching.
+In fact, we will construct a matching $M$ with $\cs(M) \ge (1 -\varepsilon) \cdot \mu/2$ with high probability.
+In order to construct such a matching, as mentioned earlier, we will use the classical result from~\cite{JS89} that shows an algorithm with running time $\poly(n, \log(1/{\varepsilon}))$ to sample matchings from a distribution $\varepsilon$-close to the uniform distribution in total variation distance~(see \cite[Corollary~4.3]{JS89}).

 Our algorithm is presented as Algorithm~\ref{alg:FPRAS_Semi_Copeland}.
 The input to our algorithm is a roommates instance $G = (V,E)$ on $n$ vertices along with a parameter $\varepsilon > 0$.
-It computes two independent samples ${\cal S}_0$ and ${\cal S}_1$ of $k = \lceil (32 \ln n / \varepsilon^2) \rceil$ matchings---each from a distribution $\varepsilon/4$-close to the uniform distribution (on all the matchings in $G$) in total variation distance.
+It computes two independent samples $\mathcal{S}_0$ and $\mathcal{S}_1$ of $k = \lceil (32 \ln n / \varepsilon^2) \rceil$ matchings---each from a distribution $\varepsilon/4$-close to the uniform distribution (on all the matchings in $G$) in total variation distance.

-For $M \in {\cal S}_0$ (resp., ${\cal S}_1$), let $\wins'_M$ be the number of matchings in ${\cal S}_1$ (resp., ${\cal S}_0$) that $M$ wins against and let $\ties'_M$ be the number of matchings in ${\cal S}_1$ (resp., ${\cal S}_0$) that $M$ ties with.
+For $M \in \mathcal{S}_0$ (resp., $\mathcal{S}_1$), let $\wins'_M$ be the number of matchings in $\mathcal{S}_1$ (resp., $\mathcal{S}_0$) that $M$ wins against and let $\ties'_M$ be the number of matchings in $\mathcal{S}_1$ (resp., $\mathcal{S}_0$) that $M$ ties with.

-Our algorithm computes $\cs'_S = \wins'_S + \ties'_S/2$ for each $S \in {\cal S}_0 \cup {\cal S}_1$.
-It returns a matching in ${\cal S}_0 \cup {\cal S}_1$ with the maximum value of $\cs'$.
+Our algorithm computes $\cs'_S = \wins'_S + \ties'_S/2$ for each $S \in \mathcal{S}_0 \cup \mathcal{S}_1$.
+It returns a matching in $\mathcal{S}_0 \cup \mathcal{S}_1$ with the maximum value of $\cs'$.
 We will now show that such a matching has a high Copeland score on the sample.
-Recall that $|{\cal S}_0| = |{\cal S}_1| = k$.
+Recall that $|\mathcal{S}_0| = |\mathcal{S}_1| = k$.